What's next? - Brexit

 "I use Nair's facial hair remover.
 It comes with a small, soft brush.
 I apply, leave it for five minutes, wipe the cream off with a tissue and then rinse with warm water.
 It really works a treat."

-If you're struggling with coarse facial hair, look no further than Nair's hair removal cream.
+If you're struggling with coarse facial hair, look no further than Nair's offering.
 While it might smell a bit - this is, unfortunately, the price you pay for a fuzz-free face - it works a treat on a number of areas including the upper and lower lip, chin and nose.

 Some report sensitivity to Nair's cream, so avoid if you're overly cautious, but if you follow directions thoroughly and gently pat (not rub!) the area dry after use, you should be good to go.